Supports technical founders in finding product-market fit

 An early example use case of a trained neural net in action that went live in '16 - A customer can change the address in her insurance contract by talking to a bot.

-"Early on SV helped us to demystify the concept of product-market-fit, iterate much quicker and get and assess feedback to our prototypes.
+"Early on SV helped us to demystify the concept of product-market-fit, iterate much quicker and get and assess feedback to our high-tech prototypes.
 Today, two years into running a "deep tech" startup, I see that this is very rare.
+There's tons of public know-how and angels for operational startups, not that much for high-tech ones.
 Most of my peers don't understand how valuable frequent and quick feedback is when you try to apply "deep" technologies.

-On top of his toolbox, he gave us access to data, customers and other resources like grants that are super important as an early stage company.
+On top of his toolbox, he gave us access to data, customers, people from his network that help us set up operations and other resources like grants that are super important as an early stage company.

 After meeting so many startup people through Techstars, I can assure that Matthaus is very unique with his hands-on and no-bullshit attitude.
 Working with him genuinely challenges us every day to go the extra mile and results in better product and processes."